jerilynzheng/al-folio/_projects/similarsinger.markdown

 **Impact**

 Our final product culminated in a user experience that many wanted to recommend to their friends and family.
-The integration of Spotify and Pitchfork made it easy for users to find songs and albums immediately.
+The integration of <mark>Spotify and Pitchfork</mark> made it easy for users to find songs and albums immediately.
 Users updated their playlists and libraries immediately.

 **Learnings**

-- Teamwork: Team members all need to work together and communicate roles.
+- <mark>Teamwork</mark>: Team members all need to work together and communicate roles.
 You have to be there to help ensure that your members feel supported and able to express their ideas.
-- Problem Solving: From the moment we started the project, every part involved some sort of adaptation and adjustment to road blocks.
+- <mark>Problem Solving</mark>: From the moment we started the project, every part involved some sort of adaptation and adjustment to road blocks.
 Taking these strides in place and learning how to fix issues without changing the original goal meant using analytical skills and flexibility.
-- Technical: The overall scope of the project involved many moving parts and concepts, including machine learning, natural language processing, data science, and web development.
+- <mark>Technical</mark>: The overall scope of the project involved many moving parts and concepts, including machine learning, natural language processing, data science, and web development.
 If there was something we did not understand, we did not hesitate to ask each other or do research.
-- Communication: Platforms like Zoom and Slack made it a lot easier to meet with group members, but group meetings were key to our success.
+- <mark>Communication</mark>: Platforms like Zoom and Slack made it a lot easier to meet with group members, but group meetings were key to our success.
 I outlined agendas and came in with how we needed to adapt to user needs.
 When we left these meetings, we had clear goals and how to shift.
-- Presentation: Users like a clean, usable product.
+- <mark>Presentation</mark>: Users like a clean, usable product.
 We created a design that looked aesthetically pleasing but also conveyed a lot of information without being overwhelming.
 I learned that having an intuitive product is key to success.